alphauslabs/blueapi/docs/apis/cost.md

     https://api.alphaus.cloud/m/blue/cost/v1/aws/accounts/1234567890/costs:readAccountCosts
 ```

-We will be publishing the OpenAPI documentations for these JSON/REST APIs soon.
-In the meantime, check them out [here](https://github.com/alphauslabs/blueapi/tree/main/openapiv2).
-You can use something like [editor.swagger.io](https://editor.swagger.io/).

 ## Pricing

 This API is still in beta, so its usage will be free.
 Once released, we will also announce the pricing details.